edenlabllc/rmk/docs/configuration/secrets-management/secrets-management.md

 rmk secret view etc/deps/develop/secrets/postgres.yaml
 ```

-> This might be useful when viewing credentials of the deployed services, e.g., a database or a web UI.
+This might be useful when viewing credentials of the deployed services, e.g., a database or a web UI.

-> All RMK commands related to the secrets management can be found under the [rmk secret](../../commands.md#secret)
-> command category.